-Signet cells are often found in groups, however, unlike other types of cells they do not stick together.
+Signet ring cells are often found in groups, however, unlike other types of cells they do not stick together.
 Pathologists call cells that do not stick together discohesive.

-Some other types of cells may look very similar to signet cells and special tests, such as special stains or immunohistochemistry may be required to confirm the presence of true signet cells.
+Some other types of cells may look very similar to signet ring cells and special tests, such as special stains or immunohistochemistry may be required to confirm the presence of true signet ring cells.
 A common special stain to look for signet cells is called mucicarmine and it makes the mucin inside the cell easier to see.